 Soapberry: It helps in keeping the hair lustrous and reducing dandruff.

-Shikakai: A mix of hibiscus, tamarind, green gram, tulsi leaf, fenugreek and curry leaf, every ingredient of Shikakai helps in maintaining hair growth with no side effects.
+Shikakai: A mix of hibiscus, tamarind, green gram, tulsi leaf, fenugreek, and curry leaf, every ingredient of Shikakai helps in maintaining hair growth with no side effects.

-Cleansing hair by this vintage natural shampoo with all the natural ingredients was a regular ritual in ancient India.
+Cleansing hair with this vintage natural shampoo with all the natural ingredients was a regular ritual in ancient India.
 Britishers started using this shampoo after coming to know about it.
 The secret concept of shampooing and the recipe of the vintage Indian shampoo got spread all over the world with trade.

 Who introduced Shampoo to the western world?